ARDG-NRAO/LibRA/README.md

 - [ ] GCC 8.x or later
 - [ ] cmake 3.x or later
-- [ ] git gcc-gfortran gtest-devel ccache
+- [ ] git 2.0 or later, gcc-gfortran gtest-devel ccache

 The following need to be installed as below: